Sigma88/Sigma-Dimensions/GameData/Sigma/Dimensions/README.txt

 #05 - Save the .cfg file anywhere in your KSP GameData folder.

+#06 - Do not mess this up.
+Everything will break.

 ## For other questions, visit the Forum Thread: